orgmycology/astropy_report/sections/3_communication.md

 Respondents commented that the communities seem fragmented, that there is a challenge of needing spaces for users and also for developers, they also commented on specific issues with Discourse, Slack, Facebook and other sites.
 We also heard that folks were not aware of some of the online forums, that they want more resources for beginners/new users and searchability of the forums is a priority.

 ### Fragmentation of Forums
-Respondents mentioned that there is a fragmentation in the Astropy online communities and indcated a need to make clearer what each forum is for and where information is located.
+Respondents mentioned that there is a fragmentation in the Astropy online communities and indicated a need to make clearer what each forum is for and where information is located.

 > I would like to know where is the community discussion now.
 Fragmentation is a problem but I do not know how to solve it.